peter-duongGHub/Expense-Tracker/README.md

 ![TrelloBoard-FeatureFour-Checklist](./docs/Trello_Feature4_Checklist_2.PNG)

-## How to use the Expense Tracking application
+## How to use the Expense Tracking application (Potential Errors, Steps & Guide)
-> Users type out using only letters and numbers where specified.
+> Users type out using only specific letters and numbers where asked.
 Any other characters listed outside letters and numbers where appropriate will output an error and reprompt users.

 ### Main Menu Terminal
 ![T1A3-Main-Menu](./docs/T1A3_Main_Menu.PNG)